 Duncan Stoddart MBACP (Snr.
 Accred)

-I offer an exploratory session (at a reduced rate) by telephone or video that can help you feel more certain about whether to engage in counselling or psychotherapy.
+I offer an in-person exploratory session (at a reduced rate) that can help you feel more certain about whether to engage in counselling or psychotherapy.
 Some people find that a few sessions of therapy can help them address a specific problem, while others choose to work on a longer-term basis to help focus on deeper issues.

 How can counselling & psychotherapy help you?